C0n0r92/property-ai/blogs/blog1_asking_price_strategy.md

 Buyers should prepare for aggressive bidding environments, particularly in high-performing areas where 85%+ of properties sell over asking price.
 Properties in D10, D24, and D22 consistently achieve premiums above market averages.

+Use our [mortgage calculator](/mortgage-calc) to determine your maximum competitive offer and ensure you have pre-approval ready for bidding wars.

 ### Strategic Offer Development

 When targeting under-priced properties, develop offers 5-10% above asking price to remain competitive in bidding wars.
 Focus on properties in price brackets €400k-€600k where over-asking rates exceed 80%.

+Explore [mortgage scenarios](/mortgage-scenarios) to understand how bidding war premiums impact your long-term mortgage costs and affordability.

 ### Market Timing Strategy

 Monitor seasonal patterns and target properties in areas with proven over-asking performance.
 Buyers should be prepared to act quickly on competitively priced listings in high-demand locations.

+Save high-demand bidding war areas to your [saved properties](/saved) list to get alerts on new listings and market developments.

 ## Conclusion